puutaro/CommandClick/md/developer/js_interface/JsCsv/outPutTsvForDCol.md

 | arg name | type | description |
 | -------- | -------- | -------- |
 | tag | string | csv data tag that you want to take |

-## Result

-String converted tsv to col oriented tsv for search

 ex1)